taennan/point-nd/README.md

 # PointND

-A simple and flexible data structure for modelling points on an axis
+A simple and flexible data structure for modelling points of **any** dimensions on an axis

 ## Basic Usage